Affordable Employment Law Attorney in Vacaville

 State and federal laws prohibit employers from basing employment decisions on sex, gender, age, race, disability, sexual orientation and other factors, violations do, however, occur with regularity.

-At The Cartwright Law Group, we work with our clients to hold Vacaville area employers accountable for their illegal actions.
+At The Cartwright Law Firm, we work with our clients to hold Vacaville area employers accountable for their illegal actions.
 Our legal team works closely with each client on an individual basis, giving them direction and guidance so that they can be compensated for any employer transgressions.

 Our extensive employment law experience means we can tackle the toughest cases that involve complex legal issues and strict deadlines.
 This includes substantial regulatory rules and guidelines that must be followed when dealing with the Equal Employment Opportunity Commission (EEOC) and the California Department of Fair Employment and Housing (DFEH).